braginteractive/kickoff/README.md

-Poor
+Kickoff
 ===

-Poor is a WordPress starter theme based off _s that includes Gulp.
+Kickoff is a WordPress starter theme based off _s that includes Gulp.

 The main modules:
 * JSHint